rafonsomartins/rafonsomartins/README.md

 - **Coming Soon**: Projects in C++ as I advance through the 42 curriculum.

 ### CS50 Projects
 These are foundational projects from Harvard's CS50 that helped build my skills in problem-solving and software development.
-Some examples:

-### And some more projects that I might publish here.

 ---